 Most Gleason scores used to assess prostate biopsy samples range from 6 to 10.
 A score of 6 indicates a low-grade prostate cancer.
 A score of 7 indicates a medium-grade prostate cancer.
 Scores from 8 to 10 indicate high-grade cancers.

 - Genomic testing.
 Genomic testing analyzes your prostate cancer cells to determine which gene mutations are present.
 This type of test can give you more information about your prognosis.
 But it's not clear who might benefit most from this information, so the tests aren't widely used.
 Genomic tests aren't necessary for every person with prostate cancer, but they might provide more information for making treatment decisions in certain situations.

 Determining whether the cancer has spread

 Once a prostate cancer diagnosis has been made, your doctor works to determine the extent (stage) of the cancer.
 If your doctor suspects your cancer may have spread beyond your prostate, one or more of the following imaging tests may be recommended:

 - Magnetic resonance imaging (MRI)

 Not every person should have every test.
 Your doctor will help determine which tests are best for your individual situation.

 Your doctor uses the information from these tests to assign your cancer a stage.
 Prostate cancer stages are indicated by Roman numerals ranging from I to IV.
 The lowest stages indicate the cancer is confined to the prostate.
 By stage IV, the cancer has grown beyond the prostate and may have spread to other areas of the body.

-Your prostate cancer treatment options depend on several factors, such as how fast your cancer is growing, how much it has spread and your overall health, as well as the potential benefits or side effects of the treatment.
+Your prostate cancer treatment options depend on several factors, such as how fast your cancer is growing, whether it has spread and your overall health, as well as the potential benefits or side effects of the treatment.